luizbgomide/sovereign/rules.md

 ## Keeping Track of Time

 A Turn is a time measurement used to determine how often certain abilities or actions can be taken.
-Some powers can be triggered only so many times per turn, while some special abilities only work once per turn.
+Some powers can be triggered only so many times per Turn, while some special abilities only work once per Turn.

 A Turn is one particular fight, event, activity, or effort that usually doesn’t take more than ten or fifteen minutes.
-A fight is a turn.
-A chase is a turn.
-A tense backroom negotiation is a turn.
-So long as the party is doing the same general activity in the same general location, it’s probably one turn.
-Most turns don’t last more than fifteen minutes, though a GM can stretch this if it seems logical.
+A fight takes a Turn.
+A chase takes a Turn.
+A tense backroom negotiation takes a Turn.
+So long as the party is doing the same general activity in the same general location, it’s probably one Turn.
+Most Turns don’t last more than fifteen minutes, though a GM can stretch this if it seems logical.

 Combat is made up of Rounds, each one lasting approximately ten seconds.
-A single combat may involve multiple Rounds of action, but always takes a turn.
+A single combat may involve multiple Rounds of action, but always takes a Turn.
 A round begins with the actions of the side that wins initiative and ends after the actions of the side with the lowest initiative.

 Between adventures or in safe places, time passes naturally, usually counted in either hours, days, or weeks as appropriate.